 Building off a framework of goals as reference points, we demonstrate that including explicitly defined emergency reserves within goals can improve performance by 1) increasing motivation and 2) increasing persistence through reducing the negative emotion associated with failures.
 Study 1 demonstrates that participants share our intuitions about the effects of emergency reserves.
 Study 2 demonstrates that participants with reserves are more motivated in a monotonous typing task than participants without reserves.
 Lastly, Study 3 demonstrates that participants with reserves are more likely to complete a goal that requires persistence over time than participants without reserves.
-Contact: marissa.sharif.2016@anderson.ucla.edu
+Presenter: Shu, Suzanne B. (UCLA Anderson School of Management) Contact: marissa.sharif.2016@anderson.ucla.edu